Weave Code

 Maintenance

 • Low Overhead: Minimal dependencies mean fewer updates to monitor.
-Watch for PHP version compatibility (e.g., PHP 8.2+ features).
+Pin versions in composer.json to avoid breaking changes.

 • Supported algorithms and their use cases.